aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-pattern-effects/_index.md

 PsdImage im = (PsdImage)Image.load(sourceFileName, loadOptions);
 ```

-Ensure to replace "YourImagePath" and "YourExportPath" with the actual paths in your project.
+> **Note:** Replace `YourImagePath` and `YourExportPath` with actual directories on your machine.

-## Step 2: Extract Pattern Overlay Information
+### Step 2: Extract Pattern Overlay Information

+Next, pull the existing `PatternOverlayEffect` from the second layer (index 1).
+This gives us a handle to modify its settings.

 ```java
 // Extract information about the pattern overlay PatternOverlayEffect patternOverlay = (PatternOverlayEffect)im.getLayers()[1].getBlendingOptions().getEffects()[0];
 ```

-## Step 3: Modify Pattern Overlay Settings
+### Step 3: Modify Pattern Overlay Settings

+Now we customize the overlay—change its color, opacity, blend mode, and offsets.
+This is where we **customize PSD pattern overlay** to match your design requirements.

 ```java
 // Modify pattern overlay settings